Republic striker Ferguson out of Euro qualifiers

 Stephen Kenny's side have picked up just three points from three games and sit three points behind Greece in second place in qualifying Group B, and nine adrift of France.

-The Netherlands, who host Greece on Thursday, are level with the Republic on points but have played a game less.
+The Netherlands, who host Greece on Thursday, are level with the Republic on points but have played a game less, with the top two qualifying for next year's finals in Germany.

+Ferguson, who has scored 10 goals in 24 Premier League appearances for Brighton, has won six caps for the Republic and scored his first competitive goal in the win over Gibraltar in Dublin in June.

+Without Ferguson, Kenny's forward options consist of Norwich City's Adam Idah, Preston's Will Keane, Hull's Aaron Connolly and Luton's Chiedozie Ogbene.